Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Credit limit.
 The credit limit is the amount you can spend on your credit card.
 For student credit cards, the credit limit is usually set between ฿500-฿1000 for those who are not drawing an income.
 Regular credit cards usually require an annual income of at least ฿15,000 and the maximum unsecured credit limit may be set at four times the amount of your monthly salary.
 This does not mean that you will get the maximum credit limit for your credit card, as the rule applies to all the combination of all credit cards and unsecured facilities you with the bank.

 - Grace Period.
 The grace period is an interest-free period where you can use your credit cards without incurring any finance charges.
-This is typically 56 days in Ireland.
+This is typically 45 days in Thailand.

 - Rewards.
 One perk of using a credit card is that it allows you to earn various types of rewards when you use them for payments.
 Reward types include cash rebates, discounts on partner merchants, earning air miles which can then be used for redemption of free flights or upgrades, as well as reward points which you can exchange for vouchers.